-If you are stuck somewhere and don't know what should you do next then the documentation can bring you out from that situation by teaching you how to use that particular thing to achieve what you exactly want.
+If you are stuck somewhere and don't know what to do next, then the documentation can bring you out of that situation by teaching you how to use that particular thing to achieve what you exactly want.

-In this detailed post of comparison between the most Popular WordPress Page Builder Elementor and the most controversial Website Builder Oxygen, I have tried my best to cover every possible aspect of these tools that can help you understand which is the best fit for you.
+In this detailed post on a comparison between the most popular WordPress Page Builder Elementor and the most controversial Website Builder Oxygen, I have tried my best to cover every possible aspect of these tools that can help you understand which is the best fit for you.

-There is no good or bad WordPress builder, according to me both Elementor and Oxygen have a different purpose of using and totally different target audiences.
+There is no good or bad WordPress builder, both Elementor and Oxygen have different purposes of using and totally different target audiences.

-But I would say that Elementor has the capability to make everyone an expert and a developer (Elementor Developer), and one thing we should always keep in mind that:
+But I would say that Elementor can make everyone an expert and a developer (Elementor Developer), and one thing we should always keep in mind is that:

-If everyone start building websites then why they should hire an expensive web designer or developer?
-For that reason being a web professionals we should learn to code and improve our skills on a regular basis to keep our jobs safe in the future.
+If everyone starts building websites then why should they hire an expensive web designer or developer?
+For that reason, being web professionals we should learn to code and improve our skills regularly to keep our jobs safe in the future.

-However different people would have a different opinion about these tools which directly reflect their beliefs, and whatever you have read in this article is my personal opinion derived directly from the facts and my experiences of using the tools.
+However, different people would have different opinions about these tools which directly reflect their beliefs, and whatever you have read in this article is my personal opinion derived directly from the facts and my experiences of using the tools.

-If I need to build very complex websites such as social media or directory listing sites in a low budget which require a lot of custom features to code then I would prefer Elementor Pro because it would allow me to use ready to use themes and plugins that are dedicated to building such websites.
+If I need to build very complex websites such as social media or directory listing sites on a low budget which require a lot of custom features to code then I would prefer Elementor Pro because it would allow me to use ready-to-use themes and plugins that are dedicated to building such websites.